jaseknighter/splnkr/README.md

 * *in->eng*: sends audio in to the supercollider engine
 * *cut->eng*: sends audio in and softcut audio to the supercollider engine

-when the *splnkr* script is unloaded (e.g. when loading a different script or restarting the norns), the script will reset the routing to the norns default settings.
+when the *splnkr* script is unloaded (e.g. when loading a different script or restarting norns), the script will reset the routing to the norns default settings.

 ### amp/freq detection
 the *splnkr* script's SuperCollider engine includes frequency and amplitude detection which can be set in the params menu to trigger midi notes and crow notes/envelopes/gates/triggers. a number of options are provided to filter the frequency and amplitude (level) ranges sent to midi and crow. the notes sent to midi and crow can also be quantized to the values set in in SCALES, NOTES, AND TEMPO section of the params menu.